 With professional builders and decorators sometimes quoting hundreds of pounds for jobs that seem relatively straightforward, some people believe they can tackle the majority of home improvements themselves.
-This can lead to DIY disaster!
+Unfortunately, this can lead to a DIY disaster!

-Before you get started, check out our Top 5 DIY Disasters – and how to avoid making the same mistakes in your home.
+Before you get started, check out our Top five DIY disasters, and how to avoid making the same mistakes in your home.

 Before starting any ambitious DIY projects, check the levels of cover provided by your home insurance policy.
 Undertaking some of the more involved DIY projects, like structural changes to the building, could invalidate any home insurance cover if the work isn’t completed by a professional.